brave/ads-ui/README.md

 ## Localization

-After changing text, o adding new translated text you need to run:
+After changing text, or adding new translated text you need to run:

 ```
 ❯ npm run extract